acie-io/ackc/readme.md

 # ACKC - Acie API Client for Keycloak

-TODO: Get hostnames attached to realms to configure the reverse proxy properly.

 A comprehensive Python client library for Keycloak Admin REST API, providing a clean and typed interface for managing Keycloak resources.

 ## Overview

-ACKC (ACIE Keycloak Client) is a fully-typed Python library that wraps Keycloak's Admin REST API.
-It provides both synchronous and asynchronous interfaces for all major Keycloak administrative operations, with a focus on developer experience and type safety.
+ACKC is a fully-typed Python library that wraps Keycloak's Admin REST API.

+It provides both synchronous and asynchronous interfaces for all major Keycloak administrative operations, with a focus on developer experience, type safety, and efficiency.
+The author of this package was also a little fed up with the usual daily slog of CLI login and token acquisition before getting to work, so this library aims to make that process as painless as possible.

 ## Features